toshif/ecma-spec.js/README.md

 # How to use it
 ## Enable ECMA5 auto-completion in Eclipse JSDT

-As of Jan 2013, JSDT supports only ECMA 3 features and ECMA 5 is not supported (i.e. forEach of Array doesn't show up on the auto-completion).
+As of Jan 2013, JSDT (Eclipse 4.2.1, WTP 3.4.1) supports only ECMA 3 features and ECMA 5 is not supported (i.e. forEach of Array doesn't show up on the auto-completion).
 You can use them by referring the spec files in your project.

-Copy the 2 files into a directory on included paths in a Javascript project.
+Copy the 2 files under script into a directory on included paths in a Javascript project.

 * ecma5-spec.js
 * ecma5-global.js